 Are you a single adult who would like to gather for study, service, support & fun?

-We’ve organized a new group just for us!
-Join our next meeting on Thursday, March 18th at 7 pm and help to plan the future direction of the group, Single Adults Connecting.
-We plan to meet for several months on the 3rd Thursday of the month before looking to include activities with single adults from other Atlanta places of worship.
-Once the pandemic passes, we hope to include excursions into our mix of activities.
+Join this new group that started in 2021: Single Adults Connecting.
+We plan to meet online on the 3rd Thursday of the month before looking to include activities with single adults from other Atlanta places of worship.
+We are lookking forward to including excursions into our mix of activities.

 Adults at Redeemer

 Adults bring their varied life, faith and professional experiences to the work of the church.
 Whether as elected members of Congregation Council, Ministry Team leaders and members, Sunday School teachers, Ushers, Altar Guild members or countless other volunteer roles, adults provide the lay leadership required for Redeemer to live out its values.
 There’s always work to be done, but there is fellowship, service, and faith development along the way.